unraid/docs/docs/unraid-os/manual/storage-management.md

 4. **Important**: If the drive to be rebuilt is a data drive then check that the emulated drive is showing the content you expect to be there as the rebuild process simply makes the physical drive match the emulated one.
-Is this is not the case then you may want to ask in forums for advice on the best way to proceed.
+If this is not the case then you may want to ask in forums for advice on the best way to proceed.
 5. Stop array
 6. Reassign disabled disk